catseye/SixtyPical/README.md

 This preserves them, so that, semantically, they can be used later even though they are trashed inside the block.

-### Range checking in the abstract interpretation

-If you copy the address of a buffer (say it is size N) to a pointer, it is valid.
-If you add a value from 0 to N-1 to the pointer, it is still valid.
-But if you add a value ≥ N to it, it becomes invalid.
-This should be tracked in the abstract interpretation.
-(If only because abstract interpretation is the major point of this project!)

-Range-checking buffers might be too difficult.
-Range checking tables will be easier.
-If a value is ANDed with 15, its range must be 0-15, etc.

 ### Re-order routines and optimize tail-calls to fallthroughs

 Not because it saves 3 bytes, but because it's a neat trick.
 Doing it optimally